Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Consistency of matter coupling

 The kinetic structure of the Lagrangian~\eqref{action-with-matter} can be captured by the Hessian matrix~$\mathbb{H}$ of the Lagrangian~\eqref{eq:Horndeski-frame_Lagrangian} with respect to $K_{ij}$, $X_*$, and $\psi_*$.
 Written explicitly, one has

 with

 Note that there is no kinetic mixing between the gravitational and matter sectors: The gravitational (Horndeski) sector concerns only $\mathcal{K}^{ij,kl}$, while the matter sector concerns only $\mathcal{A}$, $\mathcal{M}$, and $\mathcal{P}$.
-In order to kill the unwanted degree of freedom revived due to the matter coupling, we require that the $2\times 2$ lower-right submatrix of $\mathbb{H}$ is degenerate, i.e.,
+In order to kill the unwanted DOF revived due to the matter coupling, we require that the $2\times 2$ lower-right submatrix of $\mathbb{H}$ is degenerate, i.e.,

 The quantity~$\dc$ can be rewritten in the form of a polynomial in $\{A_*,X_*,\psi_*,\mathcal{Q}_1,\mathcal{Q}_2,\mathcal{Q}_3\}$ as

 with

 Note that the coefficients~$d_{ijklmn}$ depend only on the functions~$f_i$ characterizing the generalized disformal transformation.
 In order for $\dc$ to vanish for any configuration of $\phi$ and $\psi$, we shall fix $f_i$'s so that all $d_{ijklmn}$'s vanish.\footnote{Under the unitary gauge, we have $A_*=(-X)^{1/2}$, $X_*=-Y(-X)^{-1/2}$, and $\psi_*=-(-X)^{-1/2}\mathcal{Q}_2$.
 Hence, we obtain a weaker condition that the coefficients in front of $\mathcal{Q}_1^{l}\mathcal{Q}_2^{p}\mathcal{Q}_3^{n}$ vanish, i.e., $\sum_{i,j,k\ge 0}(-1)^{j+k}(-X)^{(i-j-k)/2}\,Y^j\,\delta_{k+m,p}\,d_{ijklmn}(\phi,X,Y,Z)=0$ for all $l,n,p\,(\ge 0)$.} Since the full expression of $\dc$ is extremely involved, we proceed step by step: Among nonvanishing $d_{ijklmn}$, we first focus on the simplest one(s) to read off condition(s) that $f_i$'s should satisfy.
 We then substitute the condition(s) back into $\dc$, which simplifies some of $d_{ijklmn}$'s.
 With simplified $d_{ijklmn}$'s, we follow the same steps, selecting the simplest one(s) to find additional condition(s) on $f_i$'s.
 Repeating this procedure, we finally obtain a set of conditions on $f_i$'s under which all $d_{ijklmn}$'s vanish, i.e., $\dc=0$.
 In what follows, we apply this strategy to fix the functional form of $f_i$'s.
 It should be noted that we assume $F_0\ne 0$ and $\mathcal{J}\ne 0$ throughout the following discussion because otherwise one cannot define the barred inverse metric~$\bar{g}^{\mu\nu}$.